lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 another.

 Git is without any doubt a powerful but relatively difficult piece of software to use.
-It was developed by Linus Torvald, the main developer of the Linux Kernel, for the development of the Linux kernel.
-[Github](https://github.com/), is a web interface to git.
-It allows to perform all the most important functions of git through a friendly and easy to use graphical interface, adding some handly project management and sharing feautres.
+It was developed by Linus Torvalds, the main developer of the Linux Kernel, for the development of the Linux kernel.
+[GitHub](https://github.com/), is a web interface to git.
+It allows to perform all the most important functions of git through a friendly and easy to use graphical interface, adding some handy project management and sharing features.
 We are going to focus on the latter, an illustrate

 - the creation of a repository